syncfusion-content/xamarin.android-docs/xamarin-android/SfRangeSlider/How-To.md

 {% endhighlight %}

+## Value Change Events

-## How to trigger ValueChanged event?
+### How to Handle ValueChanged Event

-The `ValueChanged` event is triggered when `SfRangeSlider` value is changed.
-The argument contains the value of RangeSlider.
+The `ValueChanged` event is triggered when the SfRangeSlider value changes in single thumb mode.
+This event is useful for responding to value changes in real-time.

+**Event Arguments:**
-`Value` - Used to gets or sets the value for range slider.
+- `Value` - Gets the current value of the range slider
 {% highlight c# %}

         private void RangeSlider_ValueChanged(object sender, ValueChangedEventArgs e)